szaumoor/ZS_Consumables/README.md

 ## Known issues

-The noxious oil sometimes seems to not offer log feedback indicating whether the poisoning was resisted or not.
+The noxious and kuo-toan oils sometimes seems to not offer log feedback indicating whether the poisoning was resisted or not.
 I don't think it affects functionality though.

 Additionally, applying the oils through the inventory will be through a button that states "drink potion", which doesn't make sense (trust me, don't drink them for real, you'll die), but I don't think that can be helped.